 5 December 2017

-NEON Summit: Primary Age Outreach to Secure Fair Access
+Primary Age Outreach and Evaluation to Secure Fair Access

-Long-term outreach activities with primary age learners is continuously recognised as paramount to narrowing the aspiration and attainment gaps before they reach a critical level.
+Long-term outreach activities with primary age learners and their robust evaluation are continuously recognised as paramount to narrowing the aspiration and attainment gaps before they reach a critical level.
 The Sutton Trust has estimated that “two thirds of pupils on free school meals who are among the top fifth of performers at age 11 are not among the top fifth of performers at GCSE, and half do not go on to university”.
-Within this context, primary age outreach takes on a unique and clear imperative.
+Within this context, primary age outreach and its evaluation takes on a unique and clear imperative.

-This one day summit will look at a number issues regarding primary age outreach and will equip delegates with resources to bring back to their work.
+This one day event will look at a number of issues regarding primary age outreach and evaluation and will equip delegates with resources to bring back to their work.
 During the day, we will:

 - Consider how to best monitor and evaluate the impact of primary age outreach activities

-- Examine new research on what institutions are doing in this area, which will be revealed at the summit
+- Examine new research on what institutions are doing in this area

 - Learn about examples of best practice through examination of two successful case studies